hindcraig3/aws-appsync-calorie-tracker-workshop/1_AWS_Cloud9/README.md

 11. Verify the NodeJS version via the Cloud9 terminal.

+	**NOTE: When using Cloud 9 your environment will likely have the latest version of node.
+Just verify it is greater than 8.**
 	```
 	$ node -v
 	v6.14.4
 	```

-	Update the node.js version, if you are running < 8
+	If you are running node less than 8 then update the node.js version the the latest version. e.g:

 	```
 	$ nvm install 8